natalieagus/50002/docs/Labs/lab3.md

 * Bit `2` toggles at $$\frac{f}{8}$$
 * Bit `n` toggles at $$\frac{f}{2^{n+1}}$$

 By selecting one of these bits as a new clock signal, the original frequency is effectively divided.
-The figure below illustrates how frequency division works:
+The figure below illustrates how frequency division works.
+You can connect these flip flops in series to further divide the frequency by powers of 2.

 <img src="{{ site.baseurl }}/docs/Labs/images/counter-cou1.gif"  class="center_seventy no-invert"/>